 The rapid growth of artificial intelligence is completely changing today’s workplace.
 While numerous career fields are being eliminated and replaced by automated technology, other new jobs are being created, and almost all jobs will incorporate greater use of computers in some way.
 These changes are having a major impact on the types of skills required for success in entry-level careers and beyond.
 Higher-level critical thinking, problem solving, and logic skills will be required–skills typically developed in postsecondary education.
 In addition, researchers predict that a combination of technical knowledge and skills learned from liberal arts fields will help students be most successful after graduation.
 What do all of these changes mean for school counselors and college access advisors?
 How can we best prepare and advise students for the future of work?
-This session will present the latest research on career readiness and inform attendees on the steps we need to take to better inform students, parents, educators, and school counselors on how to prepare for the world of work.
+This session provided an overview of the latest research on career readiness and informed attendees on the steps we need to take to better inform students, parents, educators, and school counselors on how to prepare for the world of work.

-This session will provide an updated and detailed look at why students or their parents report not completing the FAFSA.
+This session provided an updated and detailed look at why students or their parents report not completing the FAFSA.
 Using data from the NCES High School Longitudinal Study of 2009, an Update survey was conducted with the same respondents in the summer and fall of 2013, when most students had graduated from high school.
 The 2013 Update questionnaire could be completed by either students or their parents.
 The survey sought to answer three main questions:

 Of fall 2009 ninth-graders who graduated from high school, what percentage of students or their parents reported completing a FAFSA?